 A proposed method for carrying on a DPIA, as interpreted from the GDPR, includes the following steps:

-Make a screening (threshold analysis) of the processing operations in order to determine whether a process of DPIA is required
+Make a screening (threshold analysis) of the processing operations in order to determine whether a process of DPIA is required.

-Provide a description of the envisaged processing operations, both contextual and technical, including, where applicable, the legitimate interest pursued by the controller and a diagram of data flows
+Provide a description of the envisaged processing operations, both contextual and technical, including, where applicable, the legitimate interest pursued by the controller and a diagram of data flows.

 Appraise the impact of the envisaged processing operation, in particular the necessity and proportionality of the processing operations in relation to their purposes, on the one hand; and the risks to the rights and freedoms of data subjects, on the other hand.
 The notion of risk refers to the data subjects, NOT to the SME.